inbravo/togaf-feature-set/study-notes/exam-part-2-notes.md

 ## Architecture Maturity and Skills Framework

 You are serving as the Lead Architect for a European Insurance company.
 The company has grown substantially over the last 15 years.
 Due to the many mergers and acquisitions, the application portfolio of the enterprise has grown with little consideration for consolidation or rationalization.
 Each business unit has managed its own applications, with no coordination between them.
 In the last two years the competition in the insurance industry has increased with the advent of many Internet-based comparison sites leading to increased pressure to reduce the operational expenses including IT.

-An Enterprise Architecture program has been underway within the company to integrate and rationalize the application portfolio and introduce a company-wide customer information management system.
+An Enterprise Architecture program has been underway within the company to **integrate and rationalize the application portfolio and introduce a company-wide customer information management system**.
 A recent review has identified shortcomings within the Enterprise Architecture practice at the company.
-This has highlighted concerns about the lack of buy-in to the architecture processes and the Enterprise Architecture program.
-Concerns have also been raised about lack of appropriate staff skills and experience in key roles.
+This has highlighted concerns about the **lack of buy-in to the architecture processes and the Enterprise Architecture program**. **Concerns have also been raised** about **lack of appropriate staff skills and experience** in key roles.

 The CIO is the sponsor of the Enterprise Architecture program and the TOGAF standard has been adopted for the architecture method and deliverables.
 It has been tailored by the Enterprise Architecture team.

 The CIO has asked you to recommend an approach to improve the performance of the Enterprise Architecture practice within the company.
 Based on the TOGAF standard, which of the following is the best answer?